-- 20 vol. developer is used to lightening the hair 1 to 2 shades
+- 20 vol. developer is used to lighten the hair 1 to 2 shades

-- 30 vol. developer is used to shift the hair shade by 3 to 4 level
+- 30 vol. developer is used to shift the hair shade by 3 to 4 levels

 It is recommended that you avoid using any developer at home that is stronger than 30 vol.

 How to dilute 30 volume developer to 10?

 The values to dilute 30 vol. developer to 10 goes like 2:1 (the first number is the developer and the second is water).

 When you are using stronger volume developers like 30 or 40, remember that these may cause unwanted damage to your hair.
 Use vol.30 only if you have a dark hair tone.